 “It’s Super Bowl Sunday, I don’t want to be in a line outside at the local sports bar.
 I want to know that I’ve got a seat the same way I do if I went to the game,” Martino said in March.
 “Having this new offering which is ticketed seating for the sports viewing experience, we think we’re on to something pretty big there.”

-Bankroll has screens with odds and promotions PA sportsbooks are offering.
+Bankroll has screens displaying the best PA sportsbook promotions and odds currently available.
 Bankroll wants to educate its customers on being improved sports bettors, as well.

 “It’s all about educating the customer,” Martino said.
 “Build your bankroll and be a better bettor.
 That’s what our thinking is.”